Reducing Age Discrimination in Social-Impact Hiring

 We all know, and must do, better.
 The point of urging others and ourselves to pay closer attention to different forms of bias is in the name of diversity, equity, and inclusion, which can help us build stronger workforces with qualified staff members.
 When we make an effort to include candidates that bring varied experiences and skills, we can honestly say we are doing the work to build a more inclusive sector.

-Read on for suggestions on how to do exactly this.
+Read on for suggestions on how to reduce age discrimination in hiring:

 Organizations tend to specify how many years of experience they’d like a candidate to have; you may be looking for a new hire who can hit the ground running and doesn’t need to be trained on asking a major donor to increase their annual gift.